dz306271098/cggos.github.io/_posts/2018-07-22-stereo-vision-reconstruct.md

 通过 OpenCV函数 **stereoBM** (block matching algorithm)，生成 **视差图(Disparity Map)** (CV_16S or CV_32F)

 > disparity map from stereoBM of OpenCV :
 > It has the same size as the input images.
-When disptype==CV_16S, the map is a 16-bit signed single-channel image, containing disparity values scaled by 16.
+When disptype == CV_16S, the map is a 16-bit signed single-channel image, containing disparity values scaled by 16.
 To get the true disparity values from such fixed-point representation, you will need to divide each disp element by 16.
-If disptype==CV_32F, the disparity map will already contain the real disparity values on output.
+If disptype == CV_32F, the disparity map will already contain the real disparity values on output.

 So if you've chosen **disptype = CV_16S** during computation, you can access a pixel at pixel-position (X,Y) by: `short pixVal = disparity.at<short>(Y,X);`, while the disparity value is `float disparity = pixVal / 16.0f;`; if you've chosen **disptype = CV_32F** during computation, you can access the disparity directly: `float disparity = disparity.at<float>(Y,X);`